mattandrews/offtherecord/_posts/2017-06-28-canadiana.markdown

 The group settled down to listen and although running at almost 40 minutes, the album felt well-paced, varied and interesting.
 We rated it at an average of exactly 6.8 (as new attendee Hannah correctly predicted!) and there was a mixture of words picked to describe it, mostly picking up on the lyrical storytelling nature of the songs.

 After refuelling it was time for the rest of the group to nominate their choices for 'Canadiana'.
-This was perhaps the most popular theme yet with host Matt having to cut things short at 10pm with several people still wanting to nominate their choice (sorry Stefan).
+This was perhaps the most popular theme yet with host Matt having to cut things short at 10pm with several people still wanting to nominate their choice.
 The ones that made the cut are below:

 - Calum: Joni Mitchell – "Free Man In Paris"
 - Rebecca: Caribou - "Yeti"